 “The moment you submit the paper is very exciting, also I enjoyed presenting in conferences, meeting people and networking.
 Talking with people working in similar subjects can be weird, because there are so few people working within the same specific subject as you at an academic level.
 It is nice to be able to communicate with and understand peers researching similar subjects.”

 Transitioning from research to working at Catalyze

-Finally, we asked Marta how her experiences of scientific research continue to support her in her role as a Life Sciences Consultant: “With my background I can understand the clients and their scientific idea faster.
+Lastly, we asked Marta how her experiences of scientific research continue to support her in her role as a Life Sciences Consultant: “With my background I can understand the clients and their scientific ideas faster.
 I think that my experience in the academic environment helps me to connect better with professors, or CEOs that have also been in that environment and have a research background.”

 Working at Catalyze, she says, is about something bigger — a shared love of science and its value to society: “We love science, in the way that we, generally, like what science does.
 By working at Catalyze we can help the scientific world move forward from a different perspective”.